kanav-codes/Ek-kadam-ngo-fictional-/README.md

 This project was built with the assistance of AI tools as part of a no-code development task.
-The webpage (HTML/CSS/JS) was AI-generated and customized for Nayepankh Organization's branding and content.
+The webpage (HTML/CSS/JS) was AI-generated and customized for Ek kadam Organization's branding and content.
 Google Forms and Sheets were set up manually to handle real data capture.